instituutnederlandsetaal/BlackLab/doc/technical/design/plan-distributed.md

 ### Forward index

-- [ ] (maybe) capture tokens codec in a class as well, like `ContentStoreBlockCodec`.
+- [x] (maybe) capture tokens codec in a class as well, like `ContentStoreBlockCodec`.
 Could be useful to run-length encode sparse fields that only have a value occasionally, or usually have the same default value.
-Consider pooling encoder/decoder as well if useful.

 LATER?
 - [ ] (PROBABLY VERY DIFFICULT AND MAY NOT BE WORTH THE EFFORT) can we implement a custom merge here like CS? i.e. copy bytes from old segment files to new segment file instead of re-reversing the reverse index.